-Lifting equipment that enables the worker to handle and move the material with little effort, in a comfortable manner, such as lift tables, load balancers, overhead cranes, vacuum lifters, workstation cranes, etc. In combination, these devices form a solution custom designed specifically for the material handling needs of that workspace.
+Lifting equipment that enables the worker to handle and move the material with little effort, in a comfortable manner, such as lift tables, load balancers, overhead cranes, vacuum lifters, workstation cranes, etc. In combination, these devices form a solution custom-designed specifically for the material handling needs of that workspace.
 Eliminating the lift for the operator so they can get on with the work.

-Contrasted with workplace accidents that result in traumatic injury, ergonomic injuries tend to develop over a longer term, as a result of prolonged inherent job characteristics that result in musculoskeletal disorders.
+Contrasted with workplace accidents that result in traumatic injury, ergonomic injuries tend to develop over a longer-term, as a result of prolonged job characteristics that result in musculoskeletal disorders.
 Such disorders include low back pain (related to manual lifting), cumulative trauma disorder to tendons (such as tendinitis and bursitis) or nerve disorder conditions (such as neuritis and carpal tunnel syndrome).
 Low back pain injuries are generally attributed to manual handling of objects, including lifting, lowering, pushing, pulling, carrying, bending, reaching, and twisting actions.
 On the other hand, cumulative trauma disorders are attributed to the repetitive handling of tools and other objects.
 Involving repetitive motions of the upper extremities, these actions result in arm, elbow, shoulder, and hand and wrist injuries.
 Proper ergonomics seeks to reduce or eliminate the chance of both types of injury in the workplace.

-The answer for enlightened companies is clear: an ergonomic focused lifting plan and program makes good business sense, in terms of improved productivity, better product quality, and decreased costs of compensation claims and other related injury costs.
+The answer for enlightened crane companies is clear: an ergonomic focused lifting plan and program makes good business sense, in terms of improved productivity, better product quality, and decreased costs of compensation claims and other related injury costs.